philipskokoh/rclc/README.md

 Overall, a three-step process is being used to apply the results of this competition and extend the corpus:

-  1. track progress for specific machine learning use cases, based on the current corpus
+  1. Track progress for specific machine learning use cases, based on the current corpus.
-  2. apply leading ML models to identify datasets in a broader set of research publications
+  2. Apply leading ML models to identify datasets in a broader set of research publications.
-  3. have authors confirm or reject the inferred datasets
+  3. Have the publication authors explicitly confirm or reject the inferred dataset annotations.

 The latter step introduces opportunities to use semi-surpervised learning (aka, “human-in-the-loop” approaches) to improve research metadata.
 For example, [RePEc](http://repec.org/) communications could provide means for that annotation process and feedback.